Writer/Surfer

 Forget what you thought you knew about hard shell helmets.
 Sweet Protection’s Igniter takes the performance you’d expect of an in-mold design and puts it in an ultra-durable, hard-shell package.
 The stylish venting and premium features — like the leatherette exterior of the ear flaps — give off the vibe that the Igniter would be equally content in the cockpit of a fighter jet as it would be booting up a couloir.

 Hardshell helmets often get the unfortunate label of being the economical option in helmet construction.
 A quick perusal of our list will show you that every other hardshell (the Giro Ledge, Bern Hendrix, and Anon Windham all retail for under $200, which is around the MSRP for most mid-tier in-mold helmets.
-But, a more premium hard shell helmet like the Igniter is ideal for riders and skiers that go hard in the resort or backcountry and are willing to eschew a lighter weight option for something more burly and durable that can handle a few bumps and bruises without needing to be replaced.
+But, a more premium hard shell helmet like the Igniter is ideal for riders who go hard in the resort or backcountry and are willing to eschew a lighter weight option for something more burly and durable that can handle a few bumps and bruises without needing to be replaced.

-CHECK PRICE ON EVO CHECK PRICE ON AMAZON
+CHECK PRICE ON Backcountry

 POC Calyx ($250)